-I would suggest 2 lbs. of Vitality Worm Casting & Red Wrigglers will be sufficient for sprinkle a small amount over the surface of 50-100 square feet of garden bed, apply weekly biological spray applications to both your garden and your house plants for an entire growing season in addition to sufficient stock of live worms and eggs to quick start a garden bed or compost bin.
+I would suggest 2 lbs. of worms and castings will be sufficient for sprinkling a small amount over the surface of 50-100 square feet of garden bed, apply weekly biological spray applications to both your garden and your house plants for an entire growing season in addition to sufficient stock of live worms and eggs to quick start a garden bed or compost bin.

-Application rate for foliar spray is 1-3 teaspoons of worm castings for 10 gallons of water.
-Application rate for soil spray inoculant is 1-3 teaspoons of worm castings for 5 gallons of water or compost tea.
+Application rate for soil and foliar spray inoculant is 1-3 handfuls of worm castings for 5 gallons of water or compost tea.
+Strain the mix through a paint strainer or cloth before adding to your sprayer.
+Otherwise skip the strainer and simply pour the mix on your garden beds and plant roots.
 Depending on how much of the castings are sprinkled on the surface you may have close to 25-50 spray applications.